 But times have changed, and The Ford and Toyota models mentioned above are what we have come to call forms of closed innovation.
-Companies are shifting towards open innovation – which is based on a landscape of abundant knowledge, and cooperation in innovation (either through a buy-out, joint venture or partnership).
+Companies are shifting towards open innovation – which is based on a landscape of abundant knowledge and cooperation in innovation (either through a buy-out, joint venture or partnership).

 A new “star” is born

-- identifying essential competencies to create dynamic competitive advantages and
+- Identifying and leveraging essential competencies to create dynamic competitive advantages

-- suggesting a new mindset and reactions towards a changing environment
+- Adopting a new mindset and reacting differently to the changing environment

-A firm’s dynamic capabilities can be defined as their abilities to integrate, create and reconfigure existing skills internally or externally to cope with rapid change in the environment.
+A firm’s dynamic capabilities can be defined as their abilities to integrate, create and reconfigure existing skills internally or externally, and to cope with rapid change in the environment.

-The red flow depicts a linear value chain from the past – from heavy investments and “storage” of capabilities (whether in terms of products, services or processes) were expected to yield competitive outcomes and market strategies.
+In the following model the red flow depicts a linear value chain which reflets 20th century practices where heavy investments and the “storage” of capabilities (whether in terms of products, services or processes) were expected to yield competitive outcomes and market strategies.

-Dynamic capabilities theory suggests that rather than the focussing on linear strategies derived from stored capabilities, firms should detect, capture and materialize – or “reconfigure” the flow of newly acquired capabilities and traditional in-house know-how according to the evolution of the market.
+Dynamic capabilities theory suggests that rather than the focussing on linear strategies derived from stored capabilities, firms should detect, capture and materialize – or “reconfigure” the flow of newly acquired capabilities and traditional in-house know-how and model them to suit market evolutions.

-Capabilities emphasize the key role of strategic management in adapting, integrating and reconfiguring internal and external organizational skills resources and functional competencies to match the requirements of a changing environment.
+- The Capabilities aspect emphasizes the key role of strategic management in adapting, integrating and reconfiguring internal and external organizational skills, resources and functional competencies.

-The question now is how firms can renew competencies to respond to shifts in the business environment?
-At which point the definition of dynamic capabilities go beyond a reference to routine competencies of a firm?
-What is the algorithm to translate environmental factors into a concrete capabilities model?
+The question now is how can firms renew competencies to respond to shifts in the business environment?
+At which point does the definition of dynamic capabilities go beyond the routine competencies of a firm?
+How can a mass of environmental factors translate into a concrete capabilities model?

-This three-dimension development of a firm’s capabilities fits with dynamic capabilities theory in that it implies reconfiguration and transformation in:
+This three-dimensional model of a firm’s capabilities fits with dynamic capabilities theory in that it implies reconfiguration and transformation in:

-- organizational and managerial process: a firm’s abilities to organize its exploration of valuable internal and external skills and to internalize and integrate new ones into existing traditional expertise,
+- Organizational and managerial processes: a firm’s ability to organize the exploration of valuable internal and external skills and integrate and internalize new ones alongside traditional expertise.

-- positions: its historical and adapted capabilities in terms of valuable technologies, processes and market know-how (with accordingly complexities)
+- Positions: a firm’s historical assets in terms of technologies, processes and market know-how (with according complexities).

-This reconfiguration and transformation can be included in almost all of the firm’s activities, from product and process development, technology transfer, manufacturing, intellectual property, human resources, organizational learning and management of R&D etc.
+In this model, reconfiguration and transformation can be relevant to almost all of a firm’s activities, from product and process development, technology transfer, manufacturing, intellectual property, human resources, organizational learning and management of R&D etc.

 Is Dynamic capabilities theory actionable?

-The theory of Dynamic Capabilities is more complete, and instead of focussing on a unique pivot point, it suggests 4 categories of capability strategy choice for firms to pivot:
+The theory of Dynamic Capabilities is more complete, and instead of focussing on a unique pivot point, it suggests 4 categories of capability strategy choice for firms to consider:

-In this example, if Google chose to invest in an internet search or advanced computer science, the firm stays within the realm of its expertise (deepening strategy).
-However, if it chose to invest in automotive design or in biology and genomics – which is a whole science branch, Google then tried to acquire knowledge way beyond its know-how.
+In this example, if Google chose to invest in internet search or advanced computer science, the firm would stay within the realm of its expertise (deepening strategy).
+However, if it chose to invest in automotive design or in biology and genomics – which is a whole science branch, Google would then try to acquire knowledge way beyond its know-how.

-- which mechanisms to integrate new capabilities into their “stocks” of know-how efficiently?
+- Which mechanisms are needed to integrate new capabilities into “stocks” of know-how efficiently?

-- at which point should a firm decide that instead of constantly adjusting to changing environments, it’s time to adapt the environment to its own capabilities and competencies? etc.
+- At which point should a firm decide that instead of constantly adjusting to the changing environment it should adapt its environment to its own capabilities and competencies? etc.

-One efficient way to do it is to continuously detecting, seizing and reconfiguring new key capabilities and integrate them into the stock of know-how.
+One efficient way to stay attuned is to be continuously detecting, seizing and reconfiguring new key capabilities and integrating them into your stock of know-how.
 As this is easier said than done, Stim has come up with a solution to help firms make theory actionable: the Innovation Machine.

 We believe in the premise of Dynamic Capabilities, but also tackle the other critical issues.
 With Stim’s innovation machine we help you to:

-- integration mechanism of new knowledge into existing stocks of know-how,
+- Create an integration mechanism for incorporating new knowledge into existing stocks of know-how

-- alignment of top managers on a strategic pivot,
+- Align top managers on a strategic pivot

-As competitive advantages are being challenged with the fast pace of change, firms are advised to muscle up their own innovation capabilities that allow them to create, transform and reinvent their businesses.
+Competitive advantages are being challenged by the fast pace of change and firms need to muscle up on the innovation capabilities that allow them to create, transform and reinvent their businesses.
 With the help of Sim’s innovation machine, you will do just that.